gagle/raspberrypi-omxcam/README.md

 omxcam: ERROR_INIT_CAMERA: cannot initialize the 'camera' component
 ```

 You should not get any error.
-If you receive an error and you are sure that it's not due to bad parameters, you can enable the debugging flag `-DOMXCAM_DEBUG` and recompile the library.
+If you receive an error and you are sure that it's not due to bad parameters, you can enable the debugging flag `-DOMXCAM_DEBUG` and recompile the library (by default it's enabled).
 An even more specific error message should be printed to the stdout, for example:

 ```
 omxcam: error: OMX_EventError: OMX_ErrorInsufficientResources (function: 'event_handler', file: '../../../src/core.c', line: 41)